PBW parametrizations and generalized preprojective algebras: Abstract

 \section{Abstract}

-Gei\ss-Leclerc-Schr\"oer [Invent.
-Math.
-209 (2017)] has introduced a notion of generalized preprojective algebra associated with a generalized Cartan matrix and its symmetrizer.
-This class of algebra realizes a crystal structure on the set of maximal dimensional irreducible components of the nilpotent variety [Selecta Math.
-(N.S.)
-24 (2018)].
+Gei\ss-Leclerc-Schr\"oer [Invent.~Math.~{\bf{209}}~(2017)] has introduced a notion of generalized preprojective algebras associated with generalized Cartan matrices and their symmetrizers.
+These algebras realize crystal structures on the set of maximal dimensional irreducible components of the nilpotent varieties [Selecta~Math.~(N.S.)~{\bf{24}}~(2018)].
 For general finite types, we give stratifications of these components via partial orders of torsion classes in module categories of generalized preprojective algebras in terms of Weyl groups.
-In addition, we realize Mirkovi\'c-Vilonen polytopes from generic modules of these components, and give a identification as crystals between the set of Mirkovi\'c-Vilonen polytopes and the set of maximal dimensional irreducible components except for type $\mathsf{G}_2$.
-This generalizes results of Baumann-Kamnitzer [Represent.
-Theory 16 (2012)] and Baumann-Kamnitzer-Tingley [Publ.
-Math.
-Inst.
-Hautes \'Etudes Sci.
-120 (2014)].
+In addition, we realize Mirkovi\'c-Vilonen polytopes from generic modules of these components, and give an identification as crystals between the set of Mirkovi\'c-Vilonen polytopes and the set of maximal dimensional irreducible components.
+This generalizes results of Baumann-Kamnitzer [Represent.~Theory~{\bf{16}}~(2012)] and Baumann-Kamnitzer-Tingley [Publ.~Math.~Inst.~Hautes~{\'E}tudes~Sci.~{\bf{120}}~(2014)].